 The opening of "Ice Quake" is either going to make you smile or grimace as we see Santa on a snowmobile!
 It turns out Santa is actually part of a military geologist team who was meant to be playing Santa at a community event but has had to head up to the mountain to place some sensors with a colleague.
-But there is more because lo and behold a crack forms in the snow between them, something which you may have seen in a ton of other disaster movies but we get a bit of a switch up on the obvious, a frankly predictable one as one of the men leaps across the crevice.
-The thing is that these opening scenes are indicative of "Ice Quake" as the movie is predictable but with some amusing twists.
+But there is more because lo and behold a crack forms in the snow between them, something which you may have seen in a ton of other disaster movies but here we get a bit of a switch up on the obvious, a frankly predictable one as one of the men leaps across the crevice.
+The thing is that these opening scenes are indicative of "Ice Quake" as the movie is predictable but with some amusing elements.

-That is a key point with "Ice Quake", and with all these disaster movies, as anyone watching one of these made for TV disaster movies expecting logic, realism, good dialogue and decent performances let alone decent effects need a sharp shake as none of them are ever great.
-But in their own way they are entertaining, no scratch that they are amusing as you groan when bad dialogue is delivered with in this case Victor Garber gets the lions share and you groan even more when a crack in the mountain looks like someone has been busy with their home computer to create the effect.
+That is a key point with "Ice Quake", and with all these types of disaster movies, as anyone watching one of these made for TV disaster movies expecting logic, realism, good dialogue and decent performances let alone stunning effects need a sharp shake as none of them are ever great.
+But in their own way they are entertaining, no scratch that they are amusing as you groan when bad dialogue is delivered with in this case Victor Garber getting the lions share and you groan even more when a crack in the mountain looks like someone has been busy with their home computer to create the effect.

 What this all boils down to is that "Ice Quake" is exactly what you expect from a disaster movie which has been made for TV which in truth means you are either going to love it or loathe it.
-But this one whilst formula driven has a few nice surprises which makes it entertaining well entertaining if you are not already loathing it.
+But this one, whilst formula driven, has a few nice surprises which makes it entertaining, well entertaining if you are not already loathing it.